INSIGHT-Risks for S.Africa's migrant food couriers surge during the pandemic | Law-Order

 INSIGHT-Risks for S.Africa's migrant food couriers surge during the pandemic

-* Rise in road accidents involving mostly migrant food couriers * Most of 27 drivers interviewed in the dark on insurance claims

-* Drivers set up informal groups for assistance, financial support By Kim Harrisberg and Avi Asher-Schapiro

-JOHANNESBURG/BERLIN, April 14 (Thomson Reuters Foundation) - M ore than a year after Malawian driver Matthew was hit by a car while delivering food on his motorbike in South Africa, he lives with a shooting pain in his foot and fears for his life every time he hits the road.
-His injuries, including a broken toe and various cuts, left him unable to work for a month, but the company he was riding for - Uber Eats - told him he did not qualify for compensation as he was in hospital for less than 48 hours.
+More than a year after Malawian driver Matthew was hit by a car while delivering food on his motorbike in South Africa, he lives with shooting pain in his foot and fears for his life every time he hits the road.
+His injuries, including a broken toe and various cuts, left him unable to work for a month, but the company he was riding for - Uber Eats - told him he did not qualify for compensation as he was in the hospital for less than 48 hours.

 Figures obtained exclusively by the Thomson Reuters Foundation showed a 30% jump in road accidents involving food couriers in May and June last year as South Africa eased its lockdown.
 There are no official numbers in South Africa on this expanding workforce but the Motorcycle Safety Institute, a Durban-based research and training organisation, estimates there were at least 6,400 active food delivery drivers in South Africa in 2020, the latest available data.